Season 4, Ep. 21 – Founder to Founder: with Massi Genta, CEO & Founder, Metabob

 Massi (00:37:45):

-I don’t know.
+I donโt know.
 It depends on the day.
 (Teja: <Laugh>.)
-It’s hard.
-I can’t give you like, a yes or no answer.
-I guess it’s, some days I will want to just to like, you know, just program and like, do that.
-Other days, it’s exciting to be a CEO.
-Travel, we do a lot of conferences, a lot of competitions, and I mean, I love that part of it, but you know, when you are a CEO, the two main things you do every day, it’s like, fundraise and sell, right?
+Itโs hard.
+I canโt give you like, a yes or no answer.
+I guess itโs, some days I will want to just to like, you know, just program and like, do that.
+Other days, itโs exciting to be a CEO.
+Travel, we do a lot of conferences, a lot of competitions, and I mean, I love that part of it, but you know, when you are a CEO, the two main things you do every day, itโs like, fundraise and sell, right?
 So (Teja: Yes.)
-I mean, I don’t dislike it.
-I think it’s cool.
+I mean, I donโt dislike it.
+I think itโs cool.
 Especially like, I like actually the business development side more than the fundraising side, for sure.
-It’s the fundraising, per se, it’s, yeah.
-That part I will like, happily avoid if I could (Teja: <Laugh>.) but that’s the, you could ask for money.
-I guess that’s just, that’s what you do as a CEO, really.
+Itโs the fundraising, per se, itโs, yeah.
+That part I will like, happily avoid if I could (Teja: <Laugh>.) but thatโs the, you could ask for money.
+I guess thatโs just, thatโs what you do as a CEO, really.

 Teja (00:38:46):

 Yes.
-I’m right there with you.
+Iโm right there with you.
 I mean, we like, bootstrapped the company for a couple of years and just kind of grew it outta revenue, and then we raised our first round, I mean, first institutional round, we had some angel money, you know.
 The business changes when you have professional investors, (Massi: Yeah.) you know?
-And I think I remember how it was before, and I know how it is now, and it’s very different, you know?
+And I think I remember how it was before, and I know how it is now, and itโs very different, you know?
 (Massi: Yeah.)
 I hear you on the selling.
-That’s my favorite part, too.
-I love selling, and recruiting’s fun, too.
-I’m sure you do a lot of that, too, like (Massi: Yeah.) trying to get on new people, yeah.
+Thatโs my favorite part, too.
+I love selling, and recruitingโs fun, too.
+Iโm sure you do a lot of that, too, like (Massi: Yeah.) trying to get on new people, yeah.

 Massi (00:39:22):

 Yeah.
-Yeah, that’s fun, for sure.
+Yeah, thatโs fun, for sure.
 Yeah, business development I enjoy a lot.
 But, yeah.
-Well, again, as a CEO, I guess it’s a fancy word, but really what it means, you just beg for money all day.
-So that’s what you gotta, you learn to do it and just embrace it, I guess, just until, which is, yeah.
-This company, you know, it’s in a space where it’s hard to be profitable very early on.
+Well, again, as a CEO, I guess itโs a fancy word, but really what it means, you just beg for money all day.
+So thatโs what you gotta, you learn to do it and just embrace it, I guess, just until, which is, yeah.
+This company, you know, itโs in a space where itโs hard to be profitable very early on.
 (Teja: Yeah.)
-The same as you, like, my very first venture, like, we raised a tiny bit first, like, again, angel money, and Europe, the ecosystem of investors is different, so (Teja: Yeah.) it’s harder to get like, a lot of money (Teja: Yeah.) at a very high valuation unless you, I mean, pretty much, in any case, but especially a seed or pre-seed.
+The same as you, like, my very first venture, like, we raised a tiny bit first, like, again, angel money, and Europe, the ecosystem of investors is different, so (Teja: Yeah.) itโs harder to get like, a lot of money (Teja: Yeah.) at a very high valuation unless you, I mean, pretty much, in any case, but especially a seed or pre-seed.

 Massi (00:40:18):

 So we actually were able to get to our revenue side, like, almost profitable very early on.
 So it was like, more raising just to push growth.
-But when you’re working with AI, it’s hard to, especially in the beginning, you have so much cost from, you know, GPUs to cloud cost.
-Like, that’s obviously the biggest challenge of any like, company within the generative AI space, really is to maintain and like, allocate resources in the early stage, right, without going broke.
+But when youโre working with AI, itโs hard to, especially in the beginning, you have so much cost from, you know, GPUs to cloud cost.
+Like, thatโs obviously the biggest challenge of any like, company within the generative AI space, really is to maintain and like, allocate resources in the early stage, right, without going broke.
 And for us, we have a free tool, and we, our tool is free pretty much for all the ideas, and so most of our users are using us through the free tier, and then we have an on-prem solution for enterprises that can be run locally.
-That obviously doesn’t cost us anything, but most of our costs for supporting the free tier, which is obviously something we wanna keep pursuing as, again, just to support the open source and getting feedback from developers, I think is key when you have dev tool.
+That obviously doesnโt cost us anything, but most of our costs for supporting the free tier, which is obviously something we wanna keep pursuing as, again, just to support the open source and getting feedback from developers, I think is key when you have dev tool.
 (Teja: Yeah.)
 Yeah, because of that, that definitely represents our biggest cost right now.
 Just cloud cost in general.

 Teja (00:41:37):

 Yeah.
-Cloud cost, GPU, even the labor cost of getting really good people, and all of that’s front loaded before you have a thing to sell.
-That’s, yeah.
-That’s just the nature of building something at the frontier.
+Cloud cost, GPU, even the labor cost of getting really good people, and all of thatโs front loaded before you have a thing to sell.
+Thatโs, yeah.
+Thatโs just the nature of building something at the frontier.
 But I hear you.
-It’s funny, like, when we first started the business, I actually just spent like, eight hours a day going down angel lists and just cold calling companies, because I was like, I don’t wanna ask anybody for money, we’re just gonna see if we can get some sales.
+Itโs funny, like, when we first started the business, I actually just spent like, eight hours a day going down angel lists and just cold calling companies, because I was like, I donโt wanna ask anybody for money, weโre just gonna see if we can get some sales.
 (Massi: Yeah.)
 And then after a while, you know like, okay, we need to have some people do this.
 This is crazy.
-So <laugh>, it’s like, (Massi: Yeah.) yeah, yeah.
+So <laugh>, itโs like, (Massi: Yeah.) yeah, yeah.

 Massi (00:42:16):

-That’s what you gotta do, I guess.
+Thatโs what you gotta do, I guess.
 Yeah.

 Teja (00:42:18):

-That’s what you gotta do, man.
+Thatโs what you gotta do, man.
 Yeah, totally.
-As you look like, two to three years ahead, you know, what’s up next for Metabob?
+As you look like, two to three years ahead, you know, whatโs up next for Metabob?
 Like, what you guys working on?
 What you guys wanna bring to market that you can disclose, you know?

 Massi (00:42:32):

 Yeah, so well right now, so we spent the first couple years since fundraising to really focus on our free tools.
 So we, initially, we were on GitHub, then we just heard developers.
-They wanted to have the tool on the IDE side, and it’s just more interactive, right?
+They wanted to have the tool on the IDE side, and itโs just more interactive, right?
 We saw the trend, everything is moving towards left in the development cycle.
-So we now are available on ViaScope, and we’re moving more, to more and more ideas, and then [in the] next few months, we’ll be available for most of those.
-We’re also, we started with Python only, and right now, we’re gonna release in the next couple months TypeScript, JavaScript, and C, (Teja: Oh, nice.) and support the languages, and we’re already working on more languages support.
-Our model, per se, is language agnostic, so we have to do, following up, unsupervised model where all we have to do is like, look at the categories, the model identifies for each language, and pretty much, it’s not like, a label in itself, but like, we can just like, put a label in the category, per se, to make sure there is enough differentiation.
-So it’s usually a pretty straightforward work process toward new languages, and we do that for enterprises, but since April this year, we started to like, monetize the tool, so we launched an on-prem solution.
-We have already a couple of Fortune 500 and (Teja: That’s sweet.) over 50 company in our SaaS.
+So we now are available on ViaScope, and weโre moving more, to more and more ideas, and then [in the] next few months, weโll be available for most of those.
+Weโre also, we started with Python only, and right now, weโre gonna release in the next couple months TypeScript, JavaScript, and C, (Teja: Oh, nice.) and support the languages, and weโre already working on more languages support.
+Our model, per se, is language agnostic, so we have to do, following up, unsupervised model where all we have to do is like, look at the categories, the model identifies for each language, and pretty much, itโs not like, a label in itself, but like, we can just like, put a label in the category, per se, to make sure there is enough differentiation.
+So itโs usually a pretty straightforward work process toward new languages, and we do that for enterprises, but since April this year, we started to like, monetize the tool, so we launched an on-prem solution.
+We have already a couple of Fortune 500 and (Teja: Thatโs sweet.) over 50 company in our SaaS.

 Massi (00:44:06):

 So we have like, an on-prem side.
-A big problem that we’ve seen in the market right now is related to legacy code.
-So a lot of companies that have dealt with or have legacy code and complex cloud base, obviously those usually, they’re hard to update, and like, they always lack documentation, and as time goes on, it becomes a bigger and bigger cost.
+A big problem that weโve seen in the market right now is related to legacy code.
+So a lot of companies that have dealt with or have legacy code and complex cloud base, obviously those usually, theyโre hard to update, and like, they always lack documentation, and as time goes on, it becomes a bigger and bigger cost.
 Actually, we heard from companies that sometimes maintenance of legacy code costs almost 70% of their IT budget.
 (Teja: Mmm <affirmative>.)
 So what a lot of bigger companies are using our tool for is to be able to, for maintaining that, the quality of it, and refactor legacy code, our tool and other great like, benefits of GNNs is, it can be easily customizable.
 So we train the model on the customer and notations, so the review code history, and that provides way better results, right, for enterprises for longer cut.

 Massi (00:45:09):

-So in terms of like, the next couple years, that’s definitely a market that we’re penetrating more and more.
-And so we’re definitely, I can see the shift a bit more to like, just offering a free tool to get developers’ feedback, which has been our like, initial objective, following a bottom up approach, but now we are to a point that we keep getting new referrals.
-So the bottom up like, is finally like, it’s definitely now getting us to a point where we’re growing organically.
-We still don’t really do much outreach at all.
-It’s just through organic leads, which is really what we wanted when we first started.
+So in terms of like, the next couple years, thatโs definitely a market that weโre penetrating more and more.
+And so weโre definitely, I can see the shift a bit more to like, just offering a free tool to get developersโ feedback, which has been our like, initial objective, following a bottom up approach, but now we are to a point that we keep getting new referrals.
+So the bottom up like, is finally like, itโs definitely now getting us to a point where weโre growing organically.
+We still donโt really do much outreach at all.
+Itโs just through organic leads, which is really what we wanted when we first started.
 (Teja: Yeah.)
-Yeah, in the first couple years, like, we’re gonna focus mainly like, adding language support.
-On a soft side, we’re getting, you the SOC 2 compliance certifications that really help us also to boost our SaaS.
+Yeah, in the first couple years, like, weโre gonna focus mainly like, adding language support.
+On a soft side, weโre getting, you the SOC 2 compliance certifications that really help us also to boost our SaaS.

 Massi (00:46:12):

-But definitely, that’s gonna be our focus to grow our enterprise customer pipeline.
-And in terms of features, we are just adding more categories, and it’s always been a goal for us to be also as part of the code generation side.
-That’s more like, a longer term goal, but combining GNNs to LLMs, it’s what we see is the ideal scenario for code generations.
-And we’re, I’m sure it’s going to happen.
-I’m sure the big players are looking at it right now, and we’ve seen the past year or so, huge like, hype around GNNs for applications.
+But definitely, thatโs gonna be our focus to grow our enterprise customer pipeline.
+And in terms of features, we are just adding more categories, and itโs always been a goal for us to be also as part of the code generation side.
+Thatโs more like, a longer term goal, but combining GNNs to LLMs, itโs what we see is the ideal scenario for code generations.
+And weโre, Iโm sure itโs going to happen.
+Iโm sure the big players are looking at it right now, and weโve seen the past year or so, huge like, hype around GNNs for applications.
 Companies like Amazon are now using it.
 And combining the two, I think is ideal for code, because again, the GNNs can provide great context understanding to create the context stream to be used to then generate code.
 And so we think, either us implementing, focusing more and more to develop our own LLM, along with the GNN technique, we have developed to do also co-generation or partnering up with one of the bigger players for LLMs to do so.
-It’s definitely in the cards for us for the next couple months, for the next couple years probably, and so (Teja: Awesome.) that’s the direction we see us going.
+Itโs definitely in the cards for us for the next couple months, for the next couple years probably, and so (Teja: Awesome.) thatโs the direction we see us going.

 Teja (00:47:45):

-That’s awesome.
-That’s exciting.
+Thatโs awesome.
+Thatโs exciting.

 Massi (00:47:48):

 Yeah.
 Another great support we got, it was like, we started as part of this accelerator, sponsored by NEC.
 As I said like, I was working as [an] EIR for NEC and partnership with like, a researcher from NEC labs at Princeton.
-And yeah, so that’s actually helped us to go through the customer discovery part, right?
+And yeah, so thatโs actually helped us to go through the customer discovery part, right?
 Like, they were very good, in terms of like, giving you a framework to test your assumptions.
-So because the technique we were using was pretty new, and we were focusing on coming up with use cases for it, I think the key, it’s always to test your assumption with potential customers.
+So because the technique we were using was pretty new, and we were focusing on coming up with use cases for it, I think the key, itโs always to test your assumption with potential customers.
 And so we went through like, almost a year of customer discovery, like prompted by the accelerator at NEC X, which really, their goal is to match researchers with entrepreneurs.

 Massi (00:48:42):